smallsco/mojave/README.md

 * Robosnake cannot be used with non-standard game rules.
 * The Debug button copies JSON data from the _previous_ turn, not the _current_ turn.
 This is non-intuitive but correct (it's showing the request/response, using the previous turn as input, to generate the current turn).
 * Many snakes expect a square game board and their code will crash when using Mojave's default 17x12 board size.
 If you download a snake and find that it doesn't work, try using one of the "standard" square board sizes, i.e. 11x11.
+* Under MacOS 12 (Monterey), single clicks may not be recognized.
+If this happens, exit and re-launch the game a few times which will usually fix it.
+* Under Ubuntu Linux, the game may launch at the incorrect resolution.
+This can be fixed by resizing the game window to the desired resolution, or by pressing F5 to enter fullscreen mode.
+This issue does not seem to occur on other Linux distributions.

 ## Troubleshooting
 In the event the application experiences errors, you can reset the configuration and snakes by removing the data directory.
 This directory will be recreated the next time the application is launched.